SalomonBrys/ANR-WatchDog/README.md

 1. In the `app/build.gradle` file, add:

-    ```java
+    ```
-    compile 'com.github.anrwatchdog:anrwatchdog:1.2.+'
+    compile 'com.github.anrwatchdog:anrwatchdog:1.3.+'
     ```

-2. Alternatively, if you want to avoid the warning in Android Studio, use this format:
+    Alternatively, if you want to avoid the warning in Android Studio, use this format (note that you will not automatically receive fixes):

-    ```java
+    ```
-    compile 'com.github.anrwatchdog:anrwatchdog:1.2.0'
+    compile 'com.github.anrwatchdog:anrwatchdog:1.3.0'
     ```

-3. In your application class, in `onCreate`, add:
+2. In your application class, in `onCreate`, add:

     ```java
     new ANRWatchDog().start();